Last updated July 14th, 2024.

 Japanese residents pay far less.
 If you’re living here, rental income tax is based on a ladder system.
 Either way, rates are significantly lower – only 3.4% at minimum and 5.88% at the highest bracket.

-Best Cities to Invest in Japan
+Best Cities to Buy Real Estate in Japan

 Japan is a large country with over 120 million inhabitants.
 As such, there are hundreds of different places you can buy real estate in Japan.
 These range from megacities like Tokyo and Osaka to mid-size cities of a few hundred thousand people to rural villages.